stratease/salesforcery/readme.md

 - Add more REST endpoint support
 - Batch REST integration
 - Object -> field schema cache.
 As it stands it will request the schema `n * Models` times per run.
 So if you do a series of requests utilizing `Account` and `User` models, it will request the schema twice, once for each model.
+- Query builder object
+- Look into extended Eloquent more formally.
+- Test with other php versions.
+Was developed on `7.1`
+- Docker environment for tests.
+As it stands now tests require a connection to a sandbox environment.
+Preferred setup for now in order to validate various Salesforce REST protocols are passing muster.
+- Currently only support for OAuth2 `password` grant type.
+Accepting pull requests for other authorization protocols.